salvemundi/salvemundi.nl-laravel/README.md

 Install [NPM/NodeJS](https://nodejs.org/en/) and [Composer](https://getcomposer.org/download/)

+> ⚠ For PHP: Please ensure the imagick module is installed and enabled.
+Image generation will fail without it!

 Set up a database.
 You can use something like [XAMPP](https://www.apachefriends.org/index.html) to accomplish this, or read down below for instructions on setting up a local development environment using Docker.
 Create a database, and add a user that has full access to that database.
 PHP-8.0 is officially supported.